On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage

-Most existing theoretical analyses of data retrieval reliability have concentrated on outer MDS codes and sequencing randomness, while assuming error-free strands and neglecting the role of inner codes.
+Most existing theoretical analyses of data retrieval reliability have concentrated on outer MDS codes and sequencing randomness, while assuming error-free reads and neglecting the role of inner codes.
 As a result, these studies do not capture the impact of residual single-base errors on the outer decoder, nor the interplay between the inner and outer codes.
 These works have nonetheless provided valuable insights, including interesting connections to classical probability problems such as the coupon collector and double Dixie cup problems.
-In this paper, we extend this line of research by providing a theoretical analysis of the interaction between inner and outer codes while accounting for randomness from both sequencing and error processes.\footnote{More technical details on how our model and analysis differs from previous works are provided in Section~\ref{sec3c}.} Guided by recent experimental evidence that substitution errors tend to occur independently and that coverage bias is substantial in practice~\cite{gimpel2023digital}, we adopt an i.i.d. substitution model for single-base errors and allow strands to be sampled with unequal probabilities in the sequencing process.
+In this paper, we extend this line of research by providing a theoretical analysis of the interaction between inner and outer codes while accounting for randomness from both sequencing and error processes.
+Guided by recent experimental evidence that substitution errors tend to occur independently and that coverage bias is substantial in practice~\cite{gimpel2023digital}, we adopt an i.i.d. substitution model for single-base errors and allow encoded sequences to be sampled with unequal probabilities in the sequencing process.

 Our main contribution is a theoretical framework presented in Section~\ref{sec3}, which evaluates the analytical probability of successful retrieval in terms of the channel and code parameters.
 This framework provides insights into trade-offs between system parameters, enabling the optimization of sequencing and synthesis costs.
 In Section~\ref{opt}, we illustrate this through numerical examples addressing two optimization problems under reliability constraints: minimizing number of reads and maximizing information density.
 In Section~\ref{sec5}, we discuss how our framework can be applied to other inner/outer codes and to additional error types, such as deletions and insertions.